Liz Lefroy: Poetry

 Lefroy's first publication was Pretending the Weather (2011) Gillian Clarke, the National Poet of Wales, said of it: "Liz Lefroy's first slim pamphlet is a triumph.
 These delicately told human moments sound with the perfect pitch of a true poet.
 Using not a word too many, she lets us read between the lines."

 Pretending The Weather was followed by The Gathering (2012), a meditation on the Anglican liturgy set to music by Brian Evans.
 It premiered at the 2012 St Chad's Music Festival, Shrewsbury.
-Her most recent collection is Mending the Ordinary (2014).
+Her next publication in 2014 was Mending the Ordinary.
 Of this, Philip Gross wrote, "Nothing is ordinary in these poems, in the sense of unremarkable.
 They deal with moments that come in the order of our lives, with people growing, leaving, passing or being remembered.
 But the effect of the poems is to lift them slightly out of time, into a perspective that is tender and quizzical, alert for more."
 Her most recent pamphlet is 'GREAT MASTER / small boy', published by Fair Acre Press in 2021 and endorsed by John Suchet and Andrew McMillan.
 It is a musical journey across Europe and childhood, with Ludwig Van Beethoven as one of the central characters.
+It explores the tensions and creative spaces that exist between an artist's talents and their humanity.

 Lefroy's poems have also appeared in Mslexia, PN Review, Standpoint Magazine, Poetry Wales, Under the Radar, Magma, The North, The Frogmore Papers.
 Ink, Sweat and Tears, Wenlock Poetry Anthologies 2013, 2015 and 2016, The Emergency Poet Anthology (edited by Deborah Alma, 2015), and the Picador Anthology celebrating independent bookshops: Off the Shelf – A Celebration of Bookshops in Verse, edited by Carol Ann Duffy (2016), and the WOLF Anthology 2019.
 She was the Selected poet for Magma 71, 2018, Film Issue.